timothe-chaumont/circuit-diagram-datagen/README.md

-# circuit-to-latex
+# Circuit-diagram-datagen

-Deep-learning model that predicts [CircuiTikz](https://ctan.org/pkg/circuitikz) (LaTeX) from images of electrical circuits.
+Python script that generates circuit diagrams data : [CircuiTikz](https://ctan.org/pkg/circuitikz) (LaTeX) and the corresponding image.
+Its purpose is to create data to train machine learning models.

 ## Steps to generate data (Windows)